-Operations Supervisor supervises the daily activities of an operations unit.
-Determines workflow and scheduling.
-Being an Operations Supervisor implements operational policies and procedures.
-May require a bachelor's degree or its equivalent.
-Additionally, Operations Supervisor typically reports to manager.
+Operations Supervisor supervises the daily activities of an operational unit.
+Maintains workflow, staffing and scheduling to achieve targeted operational and financial results.
+Being an Operations Supervisor ensures compliance with operational policies and procedures.
+Resolves routine operational issues.
+Additionally, Operations Supervisor may require a bachelor's degree.
+Typically reports to a senior manager or head of a unit/department.
 The Operations Supervisor supervises a group of primarily para-professional level staffs.
 May also be a level above a supervisor within high volume administrative/ production environments.
 Makes day-to-day decisions within or for a group/small department.
 Has some authority for personnel actions.
 To be an Operations Supervisor typically requires 3-5 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area and department processes.